-Lunac: the rare combination of ultimate
+Lunac: the rare combination of ultimate hardness and corrosion resistance

 In the diagrams below you can find corrosion levels of various materials in a strong